oracle/terraform-provider-oci/website/docs/r/cloud_migrations_target_asset.html.markdown

 			Example: `false`

 			If you specify a `vlanId`, then `assignPublicIp` must be set to false.
 See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vlan).
-		* `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
+		* `defined_tags` - (Applicable when type=INSTANCE) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
-		* `display_name` - (Optional) (Updatable) A user-friendly name.
+		* `display_name` - (Applicable when type=INSTANCE) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
-		* `freeform_tags` - (Optional) (Updatable) Simple key-value pair that is applied without any predefined name, type or scope.
+		* `freeform_tags` - (Applicable when type=INSTANCE) (Updatable) Simple key-value pair that is applied without any predefined name, type or scope.
 It exists only for cross-compatibility.
 Example: `{"bar-key": "value"}`
-		* `hostname_label` - (Optional) (Updatable) The hostname for the VNIC's primary private IP.
+		* `hostname_label` - (Applicable when type=INSTANCE) (Updatable) The hostname for the VNIC's primary private IP.
 Used for DNS.
 The value is the hostname portion of the primary private IP's fully qualified domain name (FQDN) (for example, `bminstance-1` in FQDN `bminstance-1.subnet123.vcn1.oraclevcn.com`).
 Must be unique across all VNICs in the subnet and comply with [RFC 952](https://tools.ietf.org/html/rfc952) and [RFC 1123](https://tools.ietf.org/html/rfc1123).
 The value appears in the [Vnic](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Vnic/) object and also the [PrivateIp](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/PrivateIp/) object returned by [ListPrivateIps](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/PrivateIp/ListPrivateIps) and [GetPrivateIp](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/PrivateIp/GetPrivateIp).

 			For more information, see [DNS in Your Virtual Cloud Network](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/dns.htm).